TheEpic0ne/HelpDatblockCom/docs/README.md

 # Welcome to Datblock Help!
-Here you can learn more about the Datblock network.
+Here you can learn more about the Datblock Minecraft network.
 Choose a category in the left sidebar.

 **Server IP:** `Play.datblock.com`